 What's the best / worst thing about writing?

 The best thing about writing is almost everything to do with actually doing it.
 The worst thing about all creative industries is some people’s eagerness to put other people and their work into tight boxes, and an unwillingness to accept someone’s life can be layered or complicated.

 What else are you good at doing?

 Not much, although my post-30 revelation that it might be emotionally healthy to try something else led to a love of running and horses.
 Like Vonny in my WIP, I built small websites and kept blogs throughout my late teens and twenties, although, unlike her, mine were generally more devoted to quoting song lyrics than looking for gainful employment.
 I’m a decent singer but I don’t take drugs and I like getting paid to work, which doesn’t get you far in the music industry.
 Or in music journalism for that matter, although I got far enough there to make the shortlist for Chief Sub at Record Collector magazine at 24; and for The Quietus to let me commemorate 20 years since one of my all-time favourite singers released her debut album.
-If I wasn’t a writer with opinions and a Twitter account, I’d probably be a detective or work for MI5.
+If I wasn’t a writer with opinions and a Twitter account, I’d probably be a detective or a spy.

 What kinds of work have you done other than writing and journalism?